 Your dealership is probably spending about $5,800 per month on sales-related software, with over 90 percent dedicated to showroom or internet sales.
 The average dealer spends $28,000 per month on advertising.
 Yet, many dealers allocate less than 5 percent to their service department.

 Why is this, if the average profit per vehicle in service is almost 20 percent higher than walk-in and internet sales Because the typical service customer doesn’t come prepared to buy.
 This means they haven’t had time to research your prices and all 24 touchpoints consumers supposedly visit!

-So, why does the average dealer have NO dedicated sales professional for service lane sales?
+So, why does the average dealer lack dedicated sales professionals for the service lane?

-The main challenges in successful selling in the service lane are people and processes.
-Integrating a sales process into the service lane isn’t rocket science, but it must be tailored to service customers.
-Simply throwing a salesperson into the service drive, saying “Go get ‘em, tiger!” will only accomplish two things: it will alienate your service customers; and it will cost you more money from those salespeople drinking the “good” coffee you have for service customers.
+The main challenges when selling in the service lane are customers and procedures.
+Integrating a sales procedure into your service lane can be simple.
+But it must be tailored to service customers.
+Simply throwing a salesperson into the service drive, saying “Go get ‘em, Tiger!” will only alienate your service customers and cost you money.

-By failing to have a good service sales process in place, most dealerships are not only missing out on additional sales, but those sales which are typically the most profitable.
-Gather the troops.
-Have a heart to heart.
-Get everyone on the same page.
-Train the best soft-sell sales candidates you have on how to handle service customers and put them in the service lane.
-Identify the best prospects and approach them with a previously prepared value proposition in a non-aggressive manner.
-You’ll find that your service to sales units increase, while holding some good profit.
-And that’s what it’s all about.
+Without a good service sales procedure in place, most dealerships are missing out on additional sales opportunities.
+So, gather the troops, have a heart to heart, and get everyone on the same page.
+Train the best ‘soft-sell’ sales candidates you have to handle service customers, and assign them to the service lane.
+You’ll find that your service to sales units increase, while holding quality profit.
+Isn’t that what it’s all about?